yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                            NOTE: 'Format as %' with a divide operator MULTIPLIES the result by 100.

+                           WARNING: There is no currency conversion between chained UORs

 - Final maths calculation: If set, then you can apply maths to the row's final calculation as the very last step.
                            E.g. take this row, divide it by operand(x),  and treat the result as a percentage.
                            For example, calculate the estimated tax payable as a percentage of dividend income YTD..